csridlen/Python-Project-1/README.md

 ## Analysis: Potholes vs. Income for the Chicago Area
 To see the code for this part of the analysis, please refer to the following [link](Data_Cleaning/pothole_data/Pothole_data.ipynb).
 This uses `Pothole Data` from the Chicago area.
-I perform some simple data cleaning commands for the Potholes dataset by changing messy names of columns, sorting some of the variables by first name, and dropping duplicate values.
-I also replace missing values for the numerical columns with either the mean, mode, the zero value, or a pre-specified value.
+We perform some simple data cleaning commands for the Potholes dataset by changing messy names of columns, sorting some of the variables by first name, and dropping duplicate values.
+We also replace missing values for the numerical columns with either the mean, mode, the zero value, or a pre-specified value.
 We check to make sure that none of the columns have any null entries in them.
-The I go ahead and perform some simple statistics for the pothole data to show the mean, standard deviation, min, max and the 25%, 50% and 75% quantiles for each variable in the dataset.
+The we perform some simple statistics for the pothole data to show the mean, standard deviation, min, max and the 25%, 50% and 75% quantiles for each variable in the dataset.
 We create a correlation table among variables in the dataset.
 ![Table 1](artifacts/PotholeData_statistics.png)

 ## Analysis: Potholes vs. Traffic Crashes